-- Co-creating decision making methods for Leadership team to utilize in real-time.
-We just made a decision that is applicable to the organization at the time of our meeting.
+- Co-creating decision-making methods for the Leadership team to utilize in real-time.
+We just made a decision that applies to the organization at the time of our meeting.

-- Co-creating team problem solving for Leadership team to utilize in real-time.
-We just solved a problem, developed an action plan & planed the steps to a solution that is applicable to the organization.”
+- Co-creating team problem solving for the Leadership team to utilize in real-time.
+We just solved a problem, developed an action plan & planed the steps to a solution that applies to the organization.”

-Now we just continue to build upon you success!”
+Now we continue to build upon your success!”

-Following that meeting the leadership team has created some amazing results of increasing retention of talented staff members, increasing the productivity (through partnered quality projects) of several departments.
-As well as continued to coach and develop their staff and organization into a high functioning team of solutions minded individuals, leaders, teams, and organization.
+Following that meeting, the leadership team has created amazing results of increasing retention of talented staff members, increasing the productivity (through partnered quality projects) of several departments.
+As well as continued to coach and develop their staff and organization into a high functioning team of solutions-minded individuals, leaders, teams, and organization.

-Plus we are still working together to continue the skill building and increase the applied capacity of the leaders.
+Plus, we are still working together to continue the skill-building and increase the leaders’ applied capacity.